Malaguth/skill-tracking/doc/target_audience.md

 # Target Audience for Skill-Tracking Software

-The target audience for a skill-tracking software solution can be broadly categorized into two main groups:
+The target audience is intended to comprehend the most prevalent users of this project, facilitating decisions that are specifically tailored to address their needs.
+In the context of the skill-tracking software solution, the target audience can be broadly classified into two primary groups:

 ## Business Leaders and HR Professionals